 During the 2018-19 school year, over 1,000 dual enrollment students completed college credit in over 300 unique offerings.
 WCC is highly committed to working with our secondary partners in continuing our successful dual enrollment outreach.

 Dual enrollment courses at each school are taught by credentialed high-school faculty.
 Each high-school faculty member must go through a formal credentialing process.
 The process is reviewed and certified by WCC prior to dual enrollment courses being offered to any qualifying student.

 Tuition charges, if applicable, are paid to the individual school.
 These charges are a fraction of the normal tuition/fee costs.
 Course calendars reflect each individual school system calendar, while the Dual Enrollment Coordinator provides specific add, drop, and withdrawal dates to all students, counselors, and administrators at the beginning of each semester.
 Dates for each school system can be found below.

 Dual enrollment students who take courses taught by a WCC instructor during any semester will pay the normal tuition/fee costs.
-Tuition/fee costs for the 2018-19 school year can be found here.
+Tuition/fee costs for the current school year.
 In addition to tuition/fee costs, students must obtain a principal permission letter for these independent WCC courses.
 Course calendars reflect the approved WCC academic calendar.
 The 2018-19 WCC academic calendar can be found here.